-- 1. Number and extent of rills: None. - 2.
-Presence of water flow patterns: Water flow patterns are common and follow old stream meanders.
-Deposition or erosion is uncommon for normal rainfall but may occur during intense rainfall events. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals and terracettes are uncommon. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Essentially none.
-Site has litter filling interspaces between plant bases. - 5.
-Number of gullies and erosion associated with gullies: No gullies should be present on side drains into perennial or intermittent streams.
-Drainageways should be vegetated and stable. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None. - 7.
-Amount of litter movement (describe size and distance expected to travel): This site is a floodplain with occasional out of bank flow.
-Under normal rainfall, little litter movement should be expected; however, litter of all sizes may move long distances due to obstructions during high flows. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil surface is resistant to erosion.
-Stability class ranges expected to be 4 to 6. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): 0 to 9 inches thick with colors from reddish brown silty clay loam to dark grayish brown loams and generally weak fine and medium subangular blocky structure.
-SOM is 0.5 to 3 percent.
+Inc licators 1.
+Number and extent of rills: None.
+2. Presence of water flow patterns: Water flow patterns are common and follow old stream meanders.
+Deposition or erosion is uncommon for normal rainfall but may occur during intense rainfall events.
+3. Number and height of erosional pedestals or terracettes: Pedestals or terracettes are uncommon for this site.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Essentially none.
+Site has litter filling interspaces between plant bases.
+5. Number of gullies and erosion associated with gullies: Some gullies may be present on side drains into perennial and intermittent streams.
+Drainageways should be vegetated and stable.
+6. Extent of wind scoured, blowouts and/or depositional areas: None.
+7. Amount of litter movement (describe size and distance expected to travel): This is a floodplain with an occasional out-of-bank flow.
+Under normal rainfall, little litter movement should be expected.

+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
+Stability class range is expected to be 5 to 6.